openspim/openspim.github.io/µOpenSPIM.md

 ## Acquiring a Stack
 <img src="https://openspim.org/images/µOpenSPIM_single-stack.png" width="100">
-A stack is a sandwich of many image slices of different focus levels of the sample.
+A stack is a sandwich of many image slices of different focus levels of the sample with a defined beginning and end.
 To set up a stack requires to move the Z stage.

 1. Navigate to the sample location where the Z stack should begin.
 2. Click *Z-start*.
 The current Z position will now show up next to the button.